WenChentao/3DeeCellTracker/README.md

 ## Updates:

-**3DeeCellTracker v0.4.4 was released with following issues fixed (2022.06.03)**
+**3DeeCellTracker v0.4.5 was released with following issues fixed (2022.06.03)**
-- Solved an installation bug.
+- Solved an activity load bug.

 ## Installation